qjebbs/vscode-plantuml/README.md

   - Right mouse button drag
   - Two-finger move to pan (TouchPad)
   - Mouse scroll
-- Snap to Bottom/Right (since v2.8.0):
+- Snap to border (since v2.8.0):
-  - Scroll to most bottom or right, preview will snap to that border.
+  - Scroll to most bottom/right/top/left, preview will snap to that border.
   > e.g. Snap to Bottom is useful while writing long activity diagrams, which helps you keep focus in the latest part in the bottom.

 ## Features